podondra/ondrejov-dataset/README.md

 - *detector*: name of the detector
 - *chipid*: name of CCD chip
 - *specfilt*: spectral filter
-- *date-obs*: UTC date start of observation
+- *date-obs*: UTC date start of the observation
 - *dichmir*: dichroic mirror number
 - *fluxes*: 140 columns of fluxes sampled uniformly between 6519 and 6732
   Angstroms